-Charleston, South Carolina, 308 miles.
-Five distinct beach towns comprise the city of Charleston.
-You’ll find a barrier island at Kiawah Island and a family-friendly haven at Isle of Palms.
+Charleston, South Carolina, 308 miles: Five distinct beach towns make up the city of Charleston.
+You’ll find a barrier island at Kiawah Island and a family friendly haven at Isle of Palms.
 Folly Beach calls to the eclectic crowd, with surfers and a laidback vibe.
-Seabrook is residential and Sullivan’s Island sits on the mouth of the harbor.
+Seabrook is residential, and Sullivan’s Island sits at the mouth of the harbor.

 Beaches fewer than 6 hours from Atlanta

-Gulf Shores, Alabama, 354 miles.
-Gulf Shores and Orange Beach combine for 32 miles of white sandy shoreline.
+Gulf Shores, Alabama, 354 miles: Gulf Shores and Orange Beach combine for 32 miles of white sandy shoreline.
 Quartz from the Appalachian Mountains collects along the coast, creating a sand soft to the touch.
-Choose between busy beaches near the town center or quieter beaches to the west.
+Choose between busy beaches near the town center or quieter ones to the west.

 Beachers fewer than 7 hours from Atlanta

-New Smyrna Beach, Florida, 450 miles.
-13 miles of beach regularly attract surfers, offering some of the best wave action on the Eastern Seaboard.
+New Smyrna Beach, Florida, 450 miles: Thirteen miles of beach regularly attract surfers, offering some of the best wave action on the Eastern Seaboard.
 Just like Daytona, visitors can drive on the beach for a unique way to explore.
 No worries, there are traffic-free zones for families.
 Additional maritime fun includes kayaking, boating, river cruises and more.